 Yeah, well…while all that stuff was fine and dandy, the truth is – I couldn’t afford that apartment.

-Why did I need 3 bedrooms just for me?
+Why did I need 2 bedrooms just for me?

 I downsized to a 1 bedroom, 1 bath apartment in a good area, without the view, no pool, and no gym.
 This alone saved me hundreds of dollars each month.
 And no, I didn’t even miss that pool.

 Step 12 | I Got a Side Hustle

 Do you need extra money?
 There are two things I tell people who are learning how to pay off debt fast with low income:

-So I started teaching English online with VIPKid.
+I started teaching English online with VIPKid.
 This meant every morning before work, I was teaching English to Chinese kids.
-This put an extra $1,000 to $2,000 in my pocket each month and I was able to do it from home.
+This put an extra $1,000 to $2,000 in my pocket each month.

+I was able to do it from home.

 Step 13 | I Said ‘No’ A Lot

-I scaled back my lifestyle in every area and focused on the BIG picture.
+I focused on the BIG picture.

-But I knew I’d be happier in the long run if I was able to get this debt behind me once and for all.
+Because I knew I’d be happier in the long run if I was able to get this debt behind me once and for all.

 And over the course of 19 months and these 13 steps, I finally became debt free.

-I’ll be the first one to tell you:
+Let me be the first one to tell you: